Singapore Airlines obtains $13 billion rescue package amid coronavirus shock

 The S$5.3 billion equity and up to S$9.7 billion convertible note portions of the Singapore Airlines fundraising are being underwritten by Temasek, which owns about 55% of the group.

-The carrier has also obtained a S$4 billion bridge loan facility with the country’s biggest lender, DBS Group Holdings Ltd (DBSM.SI), to support near-term liquidity requirements.
+The carrier has also obtained a S$4 billion bridge loan facility with the country’s biggest lender, DBS Group Holdings Ltd (DBSM.SI), to support near-term liquidity needs until the airline secures money from the rights issue.

 “This is an exceptional time for the SIA Group,” SIA Chairman Peter Seah said in a statement late on Thursday.